Utilizing Technology to Reduce Exposure to Corporate Card Fraud

 The risk of fraudulent transactions continues to limit the ability of companies to expand the distribution and allowable usage of both the purchasing card (PCard) and the travel card.
 While the appropriate use of merchant category codes (MCCs) and monetary limits is a key cornerstone of any card fraud prevention structure, in recent years new tactics and technologies have been developed that can help to mitigate these risks, when implemented and administered properly.
 Some of these solutions have been developed by software solution providers, while others are being developed within companies to address their own specific requirements.

-As part of a recent Peeriosity PeercastTM on the topic of Corporate Card fraud, a major aerospace/defense company presented their approach to controlling corporate card fraud.
+As part of a recent Peeriosity PeercastTM on the topic of Corporate Card fraud, a major aerospace/defense company presented its approach to controlling corporate card fraud.
 With over 42,000 cardholders and millions of card transactions taking place each year, this company wanted to be very proactive in how it protected itself from fraudulent card transactions and card misuse.

 The following is the four-pronged approach to their fraud detection framework: